-When Doug Melton’s Harvard lab made the announcement in October 2014 that they had succeeded in turning human stem cells into functional beta cells, Melton, in a conversation with reporters, talked, too, about the other piece of the puzzle that might enable these cells to survive T1D’s autoimmune attack: encapsulation.
+When Doug Melton’s Harvard lab made the announcement last October that they had succeeded in turning human stem cells into functional beta cells, Melton, in a conversation with reporters, talked, too, about the other piece of the puzzle that might enable these cells to survive T1D’s autoimmune attack: encapsulation.
 Melton’s lab is teaming up with a group of scientists in Daniel Anderson’s lab at MIT’s Koch Institute for Integrative Cancer Research, who for six years have been working to create alginate materials that will protect beta cells while flying under the radar screen of the body’s immune system.

 The scientist leading the work is Arturo Vegas, a chemist who started at the Koch Institute in 2008 and has led the encapsulation project since then.
 I sat down with Vegas for an hour or so last month, and he walked me through the work, while showing me images and videos of the materials created and tested at the lab.

 Vegas explained that the idea of using alginate (a processed material generated from algae) to protect insulin-producing cells is not new; scientists have been testing the idea for more than thirty years.
 The first paper showing that you could successfully protect insulin-producing cells in an immune-competent rat came out in 1980.
 However, when the work was tested on primates and humans, it failed—over and over again.
 “There have been such good results in certain models, in mice and rats, that this was a very confusing outcome in higher order animals, suddenly you were seeing this very robust foreign-body response.
 Once this reaction happens if you have living tissue on the inside, it’s not going to survive,” says Vegas.